Malivil/TTT-Randomat-20/README.md

 _randomat_flash_scale_ - Default: 50 - The percentage the speed should increase.
 Treated as an additive increase on multiple uses (e.g. 1.0 -> 1.5 -> 2.0 (1.5 + 0.5) rather than 1.0 -> 1.5 -> 2.25 (1.5 + 1.5x0.5)

 ## Fiends for Life
-Innocents win if they kill the jester, but traitors will share the win
+Innocents win if they kill the jester, but traitors want them alive
 \
 \
 **ConVars**